How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 Use Simple, Direct English

 Filipino VAs typically have excellent English — the Philippines is one of the largest English-speaking nations in the world.
-But idioms, slang, and region-specific business jargon can cause confusion.
+But idioms, slang, and region-specific jargon can cause confusion.
 Write SOPs using clear, direct language.
 "Ping me on Slack" is fine.
 "Circle back to loop in stakeholders for alignment" is not.

 Include Context, Not Just Instructions